-Critical Accounting Policies and Estimates
+Critical Accounting Policies and Significant Judgments and Estimates

-Our condensed consolidated financial statements are prepared in accordance with accounting principles generally accepted in the United States.
-The preparation of these consolidated financial statements requires our management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue, costs, and expenses and related disclosure in the notes to financial statements.
-We evaluate our accounting policies, estimates and judgments on an on-going basis.
-Management bases its estimates and judgments on historical experience and various other factors that are believed to be reasonable under the circumstances.
-Our actual results may differ from these estimates under different assumptions or conditions.
+This discussion and analysis of the Company's financial condition and results of operations is based on the Company's consolidated financial statements, which have been prepared in accordance with generally accepted accounting principles in the United States of America, or U.S. GAAP.
+The preparation of these financial statements requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reported periods.
+In accordance with U.S. GAAP, the Company bases its estimates on historical experience and on various other assumptions the Company believes are reasonable under the circumstances.
+Actual results may differ from these estimates under different assumptions or conditions.

-For further information about our critical accounting policies and use of estimates, see Note 2 of the notes to our condensed consolidated financial statements included elsewhere in this prospectus.
+For information on the Company's significant accounting policies refer to Note 2 to the Company's consolidated financial statements included elsewhere in this prospectus.